dasyps/Basic/README.md

-# some of my basic stuff
+# Some of my basic scribblings